What Do You See?: Music video

-Directed by Bertrand Lee, the music video opens with a bokeh and later sharpens to reveal band member David Tan.
-The camera then traces him around the downtown core of Singapore at dawn as he walk past activities of daily life.
+Directed by Bertrand Lee, the music video opens with a bokeh effect later sharpens to reveal band member David Tan.
+The camera then traces him around the downtown core of Singapore at dawn as he walks past activities of daily life.
 He ends up at Marina Barrage by morning, performing with the band for the song's finale.

 Parody

 A few weeks after the release of the music video, Singaporean blogger Lee Kin Mun (better known by his pen name, mrbrown) made a parody of the song by the title of "Le Kua Simi" ("See what see" in Hokkien).
 The parody video was shot in four countries, France, the Netherlands, England and Singapore.
 The parody discusses the latter's car and his travels.

 2014 remake

-This song is also reused as a new National Day song in 2014 together with the other song, We Will Get There/One People, One Nation, One Singapore, sung by Fauzie Laily, Jack and Rai, Kartik Kunasegaran and Shaun Jansen in its acoustic version.
+This song was also reused as a new National Day song in 2014 together with the other song, We Will Get There/One People, One Nation, One Singapore, sung by Fauzie Laily, Jack and Rai, Kartik Kunasegaran and Shaun Jansen in its acoustic version.